|Director, Shell-Imperial Digital Rocks Lab|

 Salters' Scholar, and Senior Scholar St. Catherine's College

-|1965-69|| M.A., First Class Honours, Chemistry, St Catherine’s College, Oxford
+|1965-69||M.A., First Class Honours, Chemistry, St Catherine’s College, Oxford|

 The common thread running through my research interests over the years has been the links between interactions at the molecular/colloidal level and the bulk properties of materials.
 This started with the thermophysical properties of simple molecular fluids but moved on to polymer dynamics, rheology and reactors in the 1970s.
 On joining Schlumberger in 1986, I initiated research in oilfield fluids engineering, including the use of colloidal systems for well construction, reservoir stimulation and production enhancement.
 Amongst the my areas of interest in this period were the physical properties of complex fluids and soft solids, and their relation to colloidal interactions and structure, the chemomechanics of shale clayrocks and clay compacts, the chemical characterisation of muticomponent complex fluids, chemical mechanisms and chemomechanics of hydrating cements, responsive gelling fluids and their flow in fractures/porous media, reservoir fluid monitoring and real-time reservoir management approaches.
-I still retain an interest in the rheology of mixed-colloid suspensions and gels and their oilfield applications.
+I still retain an interest in the rheology of mixed-colloid suspensions and gels and their industrial applications.

 (a) Carbon Capture and Storage

-I am the founding Director of the Qatar Carbonates and Carbon Storage Research Centre, QCCSRC, a 10 year $70m research programme sponsored by Qatar Petroleum, Shell and Qatar Science and Technology Park.
-This aims to provide the underpinning science and engineering to optimise the design of safe and secure CO2 injection and storage processes into the fractured carbonate reservoirs of the Middle East and elsewhere.
-It has activities on understanding the geology, structure and geochemistry of carbonate reservoirs; measuring and predicting the thermodynamic and transport properties of CO2 mixed with the hydrocarbon and brine fluids it encounters within the storage reservoirs, and with impurities such as H2S and SO2, under high temperature, high pressure (HPHT) reservoir conditions; the reaction of supercritical CO2 and its aqueous solutions with carbonate rock minerals; the multiphase flow of CO2-brine-hydrocarbon fluids within porous and fractured carbonate reservoirs, studied experimentally (including state-of-the-art CT imaging facilities) and with modelling at the pore, core and reservoir scales; the integration and upscaling of these processes into advanced reservoir simulators for site selection, design and optimisation of carbon storage processes; evaluation of the understanding and methodologies developed in the programme using field-scale demonstration projects.
+I am the founding Director of the Qatar Carbonates and Carbon Storage Research Centre, QCCSRC, a 10 year (2008-2018) $70m research programme sponsored by Qatar Petroleum, Shell and Qatar Science and Technology Park.
+This aimed to provide the underpinning science and engineering to optimise the design of safe and secure CO2 injection and storage processes into the fractured carbonate reservoirs of the Middle East and elsewhere.
+It had activities on understanding the geology, structure and geochemistry of carbonate reservoirs; measuring and predicting the thermodynamic and transport properties of CO2 mixed with the hydrocarbon and brine fluids it encounters within the storage reservoirs, and with impurities such as H2S and SO2, under high temperature, high pressure (HPHT) reservoir conditions; the reaction of supercritical CO2 and its aqueous solutions with carbonate rock minerals; the multiphase flow of CO2-brine-hydrocarbon fluids within porous and fractured carbonate reservoirs, studied experimentally (including state-of-the-art CT imaging facilities) and with modelling at the pore, core and reservoir scales; the integration and upscaling of these processes into advanced reservoir simulators for site selection, design and optimisation of carbon storage processes; evaluation of the understanding and methodologies developed in the programme using field-scale demonstration projects.

-My own research in the programme focuses on the experimental measurement of the relevant themophysical properties of CO2-brine-hydrocarbon fluids under HPHT reservoir conditions and the use of such data to calibrate, validate and use molecular-based equations of state and transport property models to enable the properties of fluid mixtures of arbitrary composition to be predicted as a function of temperature and pressure as they move through a reservoir.
+My own research, both in the programme and ongoing, focuses on the experimental measurement of the relevant themophysical properties of CO2-brine-hydrocarbon fluids under HPHT reservoir conditions and the use of such data to calibrate, validate and use molecular-based equations of state and transport property models to enable the properties of fluid mixtures of arbitrary composition to be predicted as a function of temperature and pressure as they move through a reservoir.
 In this work I collaborate closely with Professor J P Martin Trusler, Professor George Jackson, Professor Amparo Galindo and Professor Velisa Vesovic.
 The main properties of interest are: